Skip to main content

 IBC Relaying

-IBC provides trust-minimized communication between EVM chains and FairyRing.
+IBC provides trust-minimized communication between chains and FairyRing.
 Each chain maintains a light client of the other, allowing it to verify headers and proofs accompanying incoming packets.
 Off-chain relayers merely move packets between chains; they do not participate in validation and cannot forge valid headers, tamper with proofs, or undetectably alter packet contents.

-As a result, the security of cross-chain communication is ultimately anchored in the consensus of the connected chains themselves rather than in any external custodian or relayer.
+As a result, the security of cross-chain communication is ultimately anchored in the consensus of the connected chains rather than in any external custodian or relayer.

 Leveraging the Confidentiality Provided by FairyRing